 How does Dianette® pill help with acne?

 The sebaceous glands and the production of sebum are in the centre of acne development.
-Sebum is an oily substance that has a role in the skin and hair lubrication.
-Production of sebum in the body is controlled with the use of androgens (sex hormones).
+Sebum is an oily substance that has a role in skin and hair lubrication.
+The production of sebum in the body is controlled with the use of androgens (sex hormones).
 Sebum production increases from around the age of 9 until the age of 17 when adulthood levels are reached (Zouboulis, 2004).
-Overproduction of sebum leads to blockage of hair follicles, and consequently start the acne.
+Overproduction of sebum leads to blockage of hair follicles, which consequently leads to acne development.

 Cyproterone acetate, one of the components of Dianette, is an antiandrogen, which reduces the actions of hormones such as testosterone and consequently helps with the management of acne symptoms.